UBC-Stat-ML/ctmc3/README.md

 ### Step 1: system dependencies

-#### A working C++11 compatible toolchain
+#### A working C/C++/Fortran toolchain

-Building the underlying C/C++ code requires a working C++11 toolchain.
 Linux systems usually ship with such tools, but macOS and Windows users might require additional setup:

 - Windows: install the [Rtools toolchain](https://cran.r-project.org/bin/windows/Rtools/).
-- macOS: Follow [these instructions](https://github.com/rmacoslib/r-macos-rtools#how-do-i-use-the-installer) to configure the C toolchain.
+- macOS: Follow [these instructions](https://github.com/rmacoslib/r-macos-rtools#how-do-i-use-the-installer) to configure the toolchain.

 #### FFTW (only needed if building dependencies from source)